Dana Hills High School

 Dana Hills High School is a high school in Dana Point, California opened in 1973.
-The school's enrollment of nearly 3,000 students is drawn from the nearby communities of Laguna Niguel, Dana Point, Capistrano Beach, and San Juan Capistrano.
+The school's enrollment of roughly 2,000 students is drawn from the nearby communities of Laguna Niguel, Dana Point, Capistrano Beach, and San Juan Capistrano.

 When Dana Hills was built in 1972–73, the area was an unincorporated area of Orange County.
 The school was named for its hilltop location over the unincorporated village of Dana Point, as well as the tip of the hill projecting south into the Pacific Ocean as the Dana Point headland.
 The school later became a part of the City of Dana Point, when the city was incorporated in 1989.

 Dana Hills now has over 155839 sqft in permanent buildings.

-The principal is Brad Baker.
+History

+By 2024, the school created a program to encourage students to avoid illegal usage of drugs.
+This was in response to several students' deaths via fentanyl.

 STAR Testing

 Dana Hills' Academic Performance Index (API) for the year of 2007 was 824.

 Recent scores

-Advanced Placement

-Dana Hills offers a wide array of Advanced Placement (AP) classes.
-These AP classes include Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Environmental Science, Literature, Language and Composition, Music Theory, Art History, Psychology, Spanish IV, French IV, European History, United States History, World History, Government/Politics, and Computer Science A. All AP classes offer a “grade bump” making a 5.0 GPA possible in that class exclusively.